mdibella-dev/mdb-theme-gutenberg/README.md

 * Improve: Separate HTML code from the slideout block pattern (now in slideout template part) and rename the block pattern to primary
 * Improve: Make structure and selectors of site components more consistent
 * Improve: Change selectors of navbar buttons from id to class name
+* Improve: Add buttons to the slideout; remove scroll-down-button
 * Bugfix: Fix path to block-styles.min.js
 * Bugfix: Fix header centering ([#63](https://github.com/mdibella-dev/mdb-theme-fse/issues/63))
 * Bugfix: Set root padding top/bottom in root-container (block editor)